Best Hadoop Use Cases in Eight Industries

-Using data visualization techniques through the use of moving averages, distribution histograms and standard deviations and clustering to prioritize data collection and analysis.
+Using data visualization techniques through the use of moving averages, distribution histograms, standard deviations, and clustering to prioritize data collection and analysis.

 - Identification of core determinants of process performance

-By using correlation analysis, initial hypothesis about root causes of yield drop and variability can be checked.
+By using correlation analysis, the initial hypothesis about the root causes of yield drop and variability can be checked.

 Schneider Electric, a global specialist in energy management with 150,000 employees and operations in more than 100 countries, used Big Data Analytics to gather, manage, and blend in-house and third-party data, delivering deep insights to its sales team in less than half the time than was previously required.
-The results of Big Data usage were deeper Insights into improved data quality and incorporation of more data sources and intuitive Workflow through shared and re-used analytic applications between analysts, resulting in an increase in productivity and time-to-insight.
+The results of Big Data usage were deeper Insights into improved data quality and incorporation of more data sources and intuitive Workflow through shared and re-used analytic applications between analysts, increasing productivity and time-to-insight.